 - Not support torrenting

-On Betternet’s free plan, you enjoy 500MB of data each day.
+On Betternet’s free plan, you enjoy 500MB of data each day in Canada.
 There is only one US server that you can use.
 It still serves as a reliable VPN supplier for US students despite its limited server availability.

 With betternet, you have the option of using two strong encryption levels either military-grade AES 256-bit encryption for unsecured networks or 128-bit encryption for trustworthy networks.
 The same protocol that Hotspot Shield employs, Catapult Hydra secure, betternet also uses it.